This post may contain affiliate links, view our disclaimer for details.

 Instructions

-2. Preheat your oven to 425F.
-Meanwhile, prepare a 9x13” baking dish by drizzling with olive oil.
+• Prep Oven: Preheat your oven to 425F.
+Meanwhile, prepare a 9×13” baking dish by drizzling with olive oil.
 You can also use a large baking sheet with a raised lip.

-6. Season the contents of the baking dish with dried basil, oregano, salt, and pepper.
-Add the vinegar.
+• Season: Season the contents of the baking dish with dried basil, oregano, salt, pepper, and vinegar.
 Stir until all ingredients are evenly coated with oil and spices.

 • Choosing ripe, quality eggplants is crucial for this dish: Look for eggplants (Italian eggplant or globe eggplant works great) with glossy skin, free of soft spots.
 The outside of the eggplant should be firm but give slightly when pressed.